conditions we treat

 Lung Volume Reduction

 Lung volume reduction surgery is a surgical procedure used to treat certain severe forms of chronic obstructive pulmonary disease (COPD), such as emphysema.
-Neumark surgeons use minimally invasive lung volume reduction surgery via uniportal video-assisted thoracic surgery (U-VATS) to remove the diseased lung tissue, allowing the remaining healthy tissue to expand and function more effectively.
+Neumark surgeons use minimally invasive lung volume reduction surgery via U-VATS to remove the diseased lung tissue, allowing the remaining healthy tissue to expand and function more effectively.

 Mediastinal Tumours